eove/.github/README.md

 Pick an existing template when possible:

 - "Eove bug issue" to report a bug/regression concerning end-user
   - criticity will be evaluated in template
-    - production code only
+  - production code only (not in test, build script, etc.)
 - "Eove feature/enhancement issue" to describe a feature/enhancement for eove products
-    - could be a brand new feature
+  - could be a brand-new feature
   - could be a change to an existing feature
   - should concern end-user
-- "Eove technical issue" to describe a technical modification (build, tests, refactoring)
+- "Eove technical issue" to describe a technical modification
-    - could be a dependency update
+  - could be about a deprecated dependency to update
-    - when you add more tests out of a feature
+  - when you detect a lack of test in a feature
-    - when you modify the build
+  - when we are missing a build script for instance
+  - could even be a bug, but in other than production code

 ## Labelling the issue